2013 NASCAR K&N Pro Series West

 Derek Thorn won the 2013 K&N Pro Series West championship.

 Cameron Hayley finished second behind Thorn in the championship by just 6 points.

 Greg Pursley finished third in the championship.

 The 2013 NASCAR K&N Pro Series West was the 60th season of the K&N Pro Series West.
 It began with the Talking Stick Resort 60 at Phoenix International Raceway on March 2, and ended with the Casino Arizona 100, also at Phoenix, on November 8.

 Dylan Kwasniewski entered as the defending series champion, but didn't defend his title as he competed for the 2013 NASCAR K&N Pro Series East championship.

-Derek Thorn won his first championship after the last race, 6 points ahead of Cameron Hayley.
+Derek Thorn won his first championship after the last race, winning three races and finishing six points ahead of Cameron Hayley.
+Hayley, who finished second after finishing in the top-ten in every race, have one win.
+Third placed Greg Pursley, who had 13 top-ten finishes, won four races.
+Michael Self, who finished fourth, won three races.
+Other race winners included Dylan Lupton, Gray Gaulding, Andrew Ranger, and Cole Custer.